What is IR35?

 Once you have completed your self-assessment you will need to confirm any changes with your client and agency to issue any new contracts/rate changes and agree your transition date.

 To ensure you and the supply chain are protected, we recommend purchasing IR35 Protection Insurance from our partners Kingsbridge who offer a Zurich underwritten policy.

 Due to the scale of the impact of this legislation, we were prepared well before the Reform came into effect, to ensure our compliance and working practices facilitate confident determinations.

 Our ability to gather intelligence from multiple sources allows us to learn at a faster pace and deliver the most informed approach to all parties.

-Face-to-face meetings and regular bulletins will provide clients and contractors with the most up-to-date information on how best to set out our working practices.
+Face-to-face meetings and regular bulletins provide clients and contractors with the most up-to-date information on how best to set out our working practices.

-Working with Kingsbridge to offer free self-assessments for contracts.
+We worked with Kingsbridge to offer free self-assessments for contracts.